-2111 - PARENT INVOLVEMENT - A HOME-SCHOOL-DISTRICT PARTNERSHIP

-A collaborative environment is encouraged in which the parents and families of District students are invited and encouraged to be involved stakeholders in the school community.
+- 2111 PARENT INVOLVEMENT- A HOME-SCHOOL-DISTRICT PARTNERSHIP - A collaborative environment is encouraged in which the parents and families of District students are invited and encouraged to be involved stakeholders in the school community.
 This policy establishes the framework and responsibilities for implementation of strategies to increase family and community involvement.
-A copy of this policy must be distributed to all parents.
+A copy of this policy must be distributed to all parents. - 5780 PARENTS' BILL OF RIGHTS - The Parents' Bill of Rights contains information about School Board policies to support strong, continuing family and community involvement in all aspects of school programs and activities provides support for measurable improvement in student achievement.
+See also https://parentsbillofrights.dadeschools.net/.

-• 9210 - PARENT ORGANIZATIONS
+9210 - PARENT ORGANIZATIONS